chloekoh6/SUTD_30.007/README.md

 # SUTD_30.007

-Run the file web.py in a Python environment for Raspberry Pi, as some extensions are not available on Raspberry Pi.
+Run the web.py file in a Python environment for Raspberry Pi, as some extensions are not available on Raspberry Pi.
-Arduino Code in Only-Yaxis1 folder is for ESP32 that controls the winches.
+The Arduino Code in the Only_Y_axis1 folder is for the ESP32, which controls the winches.
 Website UI is in index.html file in the templates folder.